dbenitez-bcn/solid_bottom_sheet/README.md

   // can hide and show  methods plus have isOpened variable
   // to check widget visibility on a screen final SolidController controller;

+  // This method will be executed when the solid bottom sheet is completely
+  // opened.
+  final Function onShow;

+  // This method will be executed when the solid bottom sheet is completely
+  // closed.
+  final Function onHide;
 ```

 ## Example